These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • You speak to me.
 You speak to me

-• not that I don’t adore every word of yours,
+• not that I don’t cherish every word of yours,

-• but your voice churns up a hailstorm of echoes
+• but your voice stirs up a storm of echoes

-• that blast open the gates of hell —
+• that blasts open the gates of hell —

 • a screeching head under the blazing sun,